What is a Day Master?

 Yin Water (Gui) - Morning Mist

 Intuitive, perceptive, quietly deep.
-Yin Water people see what others miss.
-They are reflective, emotionally attuned, and capable of profound understanding.
+Yin Water is the mist, the dew, the gentle stream of the BaZi system.
+Reflective, emotionally attuned, capable of profound understanding.
 Can be elusive and struggle to assert themselves in direct confrontation.

 How the Day Master Shapes Your Chart